By Ginevra Liptan, MD

 Magnesium oil or lotion:

 Magnesium is the relaxation mineral: It has calming effects on the brain, nerves, and muscles and can ease muscle spasms and cramps.
 Applying magnesium topically to your feet and legs before bed can allow the body to go into deeper sleep, and calm restless legs.
 Magnesium can relax muscle tightness and ease muscle spasms.
 Be careful, though, as magnesium is a salt, and can be a bit abrasive to the skin.
 If you have an open cut don’t use it on that area, as it will sting.
 The creams and lotions are milder and gentler on the skin than the oils, but contain less magnesium.
-A great option is this lotion from Ancient Minerals.
+I developed this moisturizing magnesium cream, another good option is this lotion from Ancient Minerals.

 · Tight muscles, muscle cramps, restless legs